Shale gas: United States

+The Obama administration believed that increased shale gas development would help reduce greenhouse gas emissions.

 Geology

 Because shales ordinarily have insufficient permeability to allow significant fluid flow to a wellbore, most shales are not commercial sources of natural gas.
 Shale gas is one of a number of unconventional sources of natural gas; others include coalbed methane, tight sandstones, and methane hydrates.
 Shale gas areas are often known as resource plays (as opposed to exploration plays).
 The geological risk of not finding gas is low in resource plays, but the potential profits per successful well are usually also lower.

 Shale has low matrix permeability, and so gas production in commercial quantities requires fractures to provide permeability.
 Shale gas has been produced for years from shales with natural fractures; the shale gas boom in recent years has been due to modern technology in hydraulic fracturing (fracking) to create extensive artificial fractures around well bores.

 Horizontal drilling is often used with shale gas wells, with lateral lengths up to 10000 ft within the shale, to create maximum borehole surface area in contact with the shale.

 Shales that host economic quantities of gas have a number of common properties.
 They are rich in organic material (0.5% to 25%), and are usually mature petroleum source rocks in the thermogenic gas window, where high heat and pressure have converted petroleum to natural gas.
 They are sufficiently brittle and rigid enough to maintain open fractures.

 Some of the gas produced is held in natural fractures, some in pore spaces, and some is adsorbed onto the shale matrix.
 Further, the adsorption of gas is a process of physisorption, exothermic and spontaneous.
 The gas in the fractures is produced immediately; the gas adsorbed onto organic material is released as the formation pressure is drawn down by the well.